ibm-cloud-docs/cloud-object-storage/hmac/presigned-urls.md

 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}

-# Create a presigned URL
+# Creating a presigned URL
 {: #presign-url}

 Presigned URLs create a temporary link that can be used to share an object publicly, or to [provide a temporary target for sending a PUT request](https://medium.com/codait/keeping-your-secrets-between-cloud-object-storage-and-your-browser-part-1-68f4b83bbd38) without needing to provide authentication information.